xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 <img src="Imgs/WiFi-Station-Connected.PNG" width=640>

 ## Retrieve partition table
 We now can perform ethical hack of the IoT kit, try to obtain the WiFi credentials embedded in the firmware and even change the firmware.
 It has to be done within a terminal.
-We will use the ESP-IDF terminal within VS Code to do it
+We will use the ESP-IDF terminal within VS Code to do it.

 ### Start ESP-IDF terminal

 *Open ESP-IDF Terminal* as shown in the screenshot in [Configure WiFi](#configure-wifi).
-Within the terminal, run the following command to set environmental paths for all the tools.
+Within the terminal, run the following command to set environment vairables for all the tools.
 ```
 . $HOME/esp/esp-idf/export.sh
 ```

 ### Read flash

-**Note**: The current esp-idf has a bug with the Python tool esptool.py.
+**Note**: The current esp-idf has a bug with the Python tool *esptool.py*.
 Add the following shebang line to the start of the code at  /home/iot/esp/esp-idf/components/esptool_py/esptool/esptool.py if the shebang line is missing.
 For example, the editor *nano* can be used.
 ```
 #!/usr/bin/env python
 ```